FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/imu/imu.rst

 -  universal classes and methods supporting both IMU types
 -  three ways to specify Hub mounting orientation on the robot

-Teams wanting to use the IMU with Control Hubs with the newer IMU are required to:
+Teams wanting to use the newer IMU are required to:

 - use SDK 8.1 or newer
 - update the Control Hub OS to 1.1.3 or newer.